 STAY ENGAGED WITH LAKE ELMO CITY GOVERNMENT!

-It’s critical for Lake Elmo to have collaborative leadership from ALL members of the city council, not just a few.
+It remains critical for Lake Elmo to have collaborative leadership from ALL members of the city council.
+Transparency, civility, and staff retention have improved in 2017-2018.
 Residents and the business community have a right to expect an open and inclusive city council where ALL voices are welcomed and everyone is treated with respect, regardless of their policies or beliefs.
-For the city to make any meaningful progress on the critical issues it faces, Lake Elmo needs a FUNCTIONAL CITY GOVERNMENT, characterized by TRANSPARENCY, CIVILITY, AND FISCAL RESPONSIBILITY.
+The city will continue to face many challenges; and to ensure meaningful progress on those critical issues, Lake Elmo needs to maintain a FUNCTIONAL CITY GOVERNMENT, characterized by TRANSPARENCY, CIVILITY, AND FISCAL RESPONSIBILITY.

 The “TABS” at the top of each page contain news stories, articles, and other information relevant to that particular topic.
-“RECENT POSTS” (on the right side of every page) provides current updates on a variety of topics, projects, outcomes from council meetings, etc. Thanks for visiting the site, we invite you to come back often and, if you believe we need a return to functional city government in Lake Elmo, we urge to Stay Engaged…….
+“RECENT POSTS” (on the right side of every page) provides a quick update on recent news articles and information that have been added to the site.
+Thanks for your interest, we invite you to come back often and, if you believe we need functional city government in Lake Elmo, we urge to Stay Engaged…….

 “A FUNCTIONING DEMOCRACY DEPENDS ON AN INFORMED ELECTORATE”……….
 Thomas Jefferson